prisma/prisma/CONTRIBUTING.md

 # Contributing

+## Security

+If you have a security issue to report, please contact us at [security@prisma.io](mailto:security@prisma.io?subject=[GitHub]%20Prisma%202%20Security%20Report%20) with as much details as possible so that it can be handled confidentially.

+## Community

+Prisma has a large and supportive [community](https://www.prisma.io/community) of enthusiastic application developers.
+You can join us on [Slack](https://slack.prisma.io) and here on [GitHub Discussions](https://github.com/prisma/prisma/discussions).

+## Bug Reports and Feature Requests

+If you have found a **bug** or have a **feature request** then please create an issue in this repository (please search first in case a similar issue already exists).

+## Do not force push to your pull request branch

+Please do not force push to your PR's branch after you have created your PR, as doing so makes it harder for us to review your work.
+PRs will always be squashed by us when we merge your work.
+Commit as many times as you need in your pull request branch.

+## Code

 Prisma consists of a mono-repo for all TypeScript code.
 To setup and build the packages, follow these steps: